cityofaustin/knackpostgres/README.md

-# Knack-to-Postgres (`knackpostgres`)
+# `knackpostgres`

 Convert Knack applications to a PostgreSQL database.

 ## Installation

-*If you want to use the `Loader` class to actually load data to a Postgres database, you'll need to install [`psycopg2`](https://pypi.org/project/psycopg2/) manually.
-Because of installation headaches, it is not installed automatically.*
+*If you want to use the `Loader` class to load data to a Postgres database, you'll need to install [`psycopg2`](https://pypi.org/project/psycopg2/) manually.
+Because of installation headaches, it is not automatically.*

 1. Clone this repo